Legion (TV series): Critical response

 David Fear from Rolling Stone called Legion "the most mindblowing show on TV right now."
 He wrote that the show as a whole "keeps pushing the boundaries of the genre - then obliterates them entirely."
 Fear has heavy praise for season 2's uniqueness, and specifically praises a key scene in the first episode where the titular character Legion and his arch nemesis the Shadow King have a dance battle and relates it back to how he enjoys the show as a whole.
-He writes "Since Legion‘s sophomore season started airing in April, I have watched this Bob-Fosse-meets-Maori-tribal-dance scene several dozen times.
+He writes "Since Legions sophomore season started airing in April, I have watched this Bob-Fosse-meets-Maori-tribal-dance scene several dozen times.
 Every time I see it, I think: It makes no sense.
 It makes complete sense.
 It is self-indulgent, and utterly insane, and 19 different kinds of perfect.
 It inspires a total and utter sense of bliss.
-It’s familiar, riddled with pastiche and shout-outs, and totally sui generis.
+It's familiar, riddled with pastiche and shout-outs, and totally sui generis.
 It is, in a way, exactly how I feel about Legion as a whole."

 Allison Shoemaker from Consequence has a less positive review of the show.
 Shoemaker wrote that season 2 "looks great and not much else" and that it "ends on a note that's hollow and hard to accept."
 Shoemaker also criticizes the character development of some of the side characters, and thought that they were very underdeveloped.
 She wrote "when you fall in love with a show, you sometimes make excuses for awhile and hope it gets its shit together.
 'Well, Lenny is fascinating,' you say, justifying the paper-thin characterizations (and not just of women; Ptonomy, Oliver, and Clark are also all underdeveloped.)."
-Shoemaker's overall verdict of the season was that "There’s so much mess and emptiness.
+Shoemaker's overall verdict of the season was that "There's so much mess and emptiness.
 Looks great.
 Less filling."
 She gave the finale a D+ grade and the overall season a C+.